Ursula Andress in Dr. No: 12 Behind the Scenes Photos of Bond Girl 001

 You might also like this excerpt from Ian Fleming’s excellent Ian Fleming biography about casting Connery as Bond, or this list of 10 Gen X Movie Stars Gone Too Soon.

-Main image: Ursula Andress in Dr. No. All photos from the United Artists 1962 publicity campaign for the film.
+Main image: Sean Connery and Ursula Andress in Dr. No. All photos from the United Artists 1962 publicity campaign for the film.